Katharsi/python-project-lvl1/README.md

 1. ***Brain-even***

->Simple rules of the game.
-You have to give the correct answer whether the number is even (write 'yes') or odd (wrire 'no')
+>A random number is shown to the user.
+And he needs to answer yes if the number is even, or no if it is odd.

+   - *Run brain-even*

+   - *Welcome moment: write your name and we will definitely greet you*

+   - *Get a question from us and give an answer to it*

+   - *If you answer correctly, the game continues.
+Only 3 rounds</br>At the end of the game we will definitely congratulate you*

+   - *If you answer incorrectly, then don't worry.
+After all, the game can be started again*

+   - ***Good luck!***

+___

+2. ***Brain-calc***

+>The user is shown a random mathematical expression, for example 35 + 16, which needs to be calculated and written down the correct answer.

-   - Run brain-even
+   - *Run brain-calc*

-   - Welcome moment: write your name and we will definitely greet you
+   - *Welcome moment: write your name and we will definitely greet you*

-   - Get a question from us and give an answer to it
+   - *Get a question from us and give an answer to it*

-   - If you answer correctly, the game continues.
-Only 3 rounds</br>At the end of the game we will definitely congratulate you
+   - *If you answer correctly, the game continues.
+Only 3 rounds</br>At the end of the game we will definitely congratulate you*

-   - If you answer incorrectly, then don't worry.
-After all, the game can be started again
+   - *If you answer incorrectly, then don't worry.
+After all, the game can be started again*

-   - Good luck!
+   - ***Good luck!***

+___

+3.